-Add some glam to the holiday season by making one of these DIY Ornament Wreaths!
-The best part is, you can customize it with your favourite colours to match your other holiday decor!
+Add some glam to the holiday season by making a DIY Christmas Ornament Wreath!
+The best part is, you can customize it with your favourite colours to match your other holiday decor.
 Easy to make and budget-friendly!

 Eeeek!
 I am SO excited about this DIY project I’m sharing today.
 I have been dreaming about this project for quite some time now and finally buckled down this weekend and got it done.

 It helped that my baby had a 3 hour nap (which he NEVER does because he always wants to party!), which meant that this mama had a good chunk of time to work on this ultra glam DIY Ornament Wreath.

 We have been working hard over the past few weeks trying to make our new house feel more like a home and not a big empty box.

 The latest project we’ve been working on has been making our front entrance way a little more warm and welcoming.
 After all, that’s the first impression you get when you walk into your house, so you want it to feel home-y, right?

 We recently built a rustic coat hook by our front door to hang over our new bench, and I wanted to hang a pretty wreath from it for Christmas.

 Immediately, I started dreaming up this silver, ivory and blush sparkly wreath to go along with the rest of our Christmas decoration colour scheme.

 The problem is, once I get a vision, I have to execute it or it will drive me CRAAAAZY.